 Quang Ninh (VNA) – Member

-economies of a Asia-Pacific Economic Cooperation (APEC) should step adult a application
+economies of the Asia-Pacific Economic Cooperation (APEC) should step up the application

-of technologies in informal tourism growth amid a Fourth Industrial
+of technologies in regional tourism development amid the Fourth Industrial

 Revolution 4.0 (FIR), a Vietnamese